masjohncook/CREMEv2/README.md

 ## Basic Info
-This tool need to be run at the [Virtualbox](https://www.virtualbox.org/wiki/Downloads) environtment.
+This tool need to be run at the [Virtualbox](https://www.virtualbox.org/wiki/Downloads) environment.
 You need install the Virtualbox first.
 In pricipal, we need at least 10 VMs to be launched to run this tool.
 The VMs are:

 ### VMs_Links
   * [Controller Machine](https://drive.google.com/drive/folders/1y9n9MITLintSc8jiN3hFmApmk76TMNKF?usp=sharing)